-ENQA board positions - ENQA is seeking candidates for open ENQA-board positions - see the Events page for all the details.
+ENQA board positions - ENQA is seeking candidates for open ENQA-board positions - view the candidates here and find out how to vote.

 Academic: The network addresses the continued marginalization of sexuality and gender perspectives beyond those that are embedded in conjugal reproductive heterosexuality in contemporary anthropology.
 This is not withstanding the progressive work that continues to evolve in this field, but it is to propose new ideas and to contribute critically to ongoing debates concerning the centrality of a heteronormative perspectives underpinning much anthropological theory and practice, and the consequences for the advancement of queer scholarship within the discipline.
 The network will also offer and develop reading and teaching resources.

 Social: ENQA aims to provide a social space wherein people can findprofessional and intellectual community, and informally address career and scholasticissues via coaching and mentoring regarding all facets of academic life.This space will be provided in terms of social gatherings at EASA meetings,and also through the development of an ENQA web-site(primarily on the EASA website), Facebook page and listserv, where member can share information, plan social events, organize e-seminars and so on.